-3) We will establish with the customer a list of relevant key phrases to target for ranking on Google’s first page.
+18.2.3.
+The Agency and the Client will jointly develop a list of pertinent key phrases to target for ranking on Google’s first page.
 The number of key phrases will be contingent on what is included in the specific SEO Package chosen by the Client.
-The Agency guarantees a first-page ranking on Google for at least one of these phrases within 6 months from the date of sign up, confirmed by our SEO reporting tool.
+The Agency guarantees a first-page ranking on Google for at least one of these key phrases within 6 months from the date of sign-up, as verified by the Agency’s SEO reporting software.